jldeen/ignite-learning-paths-training-apps/apps30/README.md

 There are two workflows you can use.
 One will deploy everything: the infrastructure and web app `apps30-full-CICD.yml`.
 One will deploy just the web app, depending on your preference `apps30-app-CICD.yml`.

-You will find the workflows in the IaC folder of this repo.
+You will find the workflows in the IaC folder of this repo and you will need to copy the workflow of your choice to the TailWind Traders repo.

-You will want to chose the one you wish to use (full or just app deploy) and run `mkdir -p .github/workflows` in the **TailWind Traders Repo** to make the necessary GitHub workflow folder.
+Once you have decided on your preferred workflow, run `mkdir -p .github/workflows` in the **TailWind Traders Repo** to make the necessary GitHub workflow folder path.
 From there, copy the the workflow you chose into the new folder in the **TailWind Traders Repo** you just created.

-In order for either workflow to work, you will need to add secrets under Settings in your fork.
+In order for either workflow to run successfully, you will need to add secrets under Settings in your fork.
 You can learn how to add secrets to your GitHub Repo [here](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets).

 We have created simple scripts [Get Infra Secrets](scripts/get-infra-secrets.sh) and [Get all Secrets](get-secrets.sh) to help with this.

-Before running the script, you will want to update lines 9-18 of the script with your desired variables.
+Before running the script, you will want to update lines 9-18 of the script files with your desired variables.
 These should the variables on lines 6-12 on your desired workflow.

-It is also recommended to setup your own self hosted GitHub actions runner to help with time of repeated runs.
+It is also recommended to setup your own self hosted GitHub actions runner to help with time of repeated runs, in particular, the time of the Docker build step.
 You can learn more about how to do that [here](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/adding-self-hosted-runners).
 Both workflows are setup to run on self-hosted runners and will need to be updated to work with standard linux by changing any mention of `self-hosted` to `ubuntu-latest`.

 A description of the variables, as well as their default values, can be found below.